llm-d-incubation/inferno-autoscaler/docs/ocp-deployment.md

 # k8s 1.21 needs fsGroup to be set for non root deployments
 # ref: https://github.com/kubernetes/kubernetes/issues/70679
 podSecurityContext:
-  fsGroup: 1000460000    # this may need to change, depending on the allowed IDs for the OCP project
+  fsGroup: null    # this may need to change, depending on the allowed IDs for the OCP project

 # SecurityContext of the container
 # ref. https://kubernetes.io/docs/tasks/configure-pod-container/security-context